MicrosoftDocs/query-docs/query-languages/m/m-spec-introduction.md

 [ a = 1 ] & [ b = 2 ]   // record merge: [ a = 1, b = 2 ]
 ```

-Note that not all combinations of values are supported by an operator.
+Note that some operators don't support all combinations of values.
 For example:

 ```powerquery-m
 1 + "2"  // error: adding number and text isn't supported